markeyser/cookiecutter-collabora/docs/index.md

   <div style="padding: 20px;">
     <h1 style="font-size: 2em; color: #888888;">Fast ML/AI Project Scaffolding with Built-In Collaboration and Reproducibility</h1>
     <p style="font-size: 1em; color: #888888;">
-      Jumpstart your ML/AI projects in minutes with our cookiecutter template.
-As an ML expert, you can immediately begin developing code without spending hours creating custom scaffolding.
-Our template includes all the tools needed for seamless collaboration and reproducibility, so you can focus on innovation and results from the get-go.
+      Kickstart your AI projects in minutes with our Cookiecutter template.
+As an AI expert, you can dive straight into coding without the hassle of setting up scaffolding or configuring tools.
+      Everything has been pre-configured to follow best practices and standards in AI software development, with tools included to ensure adherence, guaranteeing high-quality, collaborative, and reproducible development from the start.
     </p>
     <div>
       <a href="getting-started/usage/" style="background-color: #d73a49; color: white; padding: 10px 20px; text-decoration: none; border-radius: 5px;">Get started</a>